 Segmentation assists us in understanding the diverse types of customer profiles along with their wants and preferences.
 Oracle employs the use of demographic and geographical segmentation strategies.

-Oracle’s customers Oracle comes from a variety of industries and come from various sizes Oracle employs a differentiating the targeting method.
+Oracle’s customers Oracle comes from a variety of industries and comes from various sizes Oracle employs a differentiating targeting method.

 It is an IT company that provides a variety of interconnected IT solutions and services to its clients.
 The user benefit position is a strategy used by Oracle. is utilized by Oracle.

 Oracle Vision Statement

 The Database Management System: Oracle is believed to be the pioneer in managing databases.
 It is integrating it into cloud services to assist customers with securing, retrieving, and manipulating information.
 There were 3,10 1,000 database users at the time of writing in March 2016.